REMINDER: DEADLIFT - Three Reasons Why

 1. Deadlifts can help improve your posture by strengthening your lower back and core.

-Deadlifts are one of the three main compound movements, which means that theywoman sits at desk work more than one muscle group at a time.
+Deadlifts are one of the three main compound movements, which means that they work more than one muscle group at a time.
 The major groups worked by the deadlift are the lower back, glutes and hamstrings, and the core.
 These muscles are also key to having great posture.
 In today’s day and age, with more people working desk jobs, they tend to suffer from lower back problems due to improper sitting position and slouching.
 The deadlift can totally reverse these problems, and prevent future injury from happening by strengthening the muscles that support your spine!

 2. Deadlifts help you run faster, jump higher, and build overall strength.